KinnairdGames/TrickPaperScissors/README.md

 ### Setup

-- Set the value of each suit to 1, and all the current points of each player to 0
+- Set the value of each suit to 1, and all the current points of each player to 0 (should be the default for a fresh room)

 - 4p: Shuffle and deal out 9 cards to each player, discarding two (collectively chose to reveal these or discard face down)